We are Dennis & Chris

 This Site Is For Everyone

-You will also find useful information on this site if you only part-time Rv.
-Maybe you have some time before you retire and right now you only go camping on weekends and time off.
-Maybe you never want to go full time.
-Maybe you are waiting until the kids grow up and move out.
-That’s cool.
-It does not matter what your current situation is.
-This site is for you too!!!
+You will also find useful information on this site if you are a motorcyclist or a part-time Rv’er.
+Maybe you have some time before you retire and right now you only go camping or riding on your days off.
+Maybe you never want to full-time RV.
+It’s all good.
+You will still learn/enjoy this website.

 After past life challenges, you start to realize life is short and can change in an instant.
-I have already had to battle cancer in my 30’s and you never know if it will come back or if anything else will be thrown at you.
-Time to start making some new adventures.
-We think it is time to start seeing the USA “1 Adventure at a Time.”
-What about you?
+I have already had to battle cancer in my 30’s and I’ll never know if it’s going to come back or if anything else will be thrown at me.
+That’s why we think it’s t